-NOTE: The information provided is specifically pertaining to South Carolina (SC) residency for students seeking South Carolina residency to attend optometry school in Kentucky, Alabama, or Tennessee.
+NOTE: The information provided is specifically pertaining to South Carolina (SC) residency for students seeking South Carolina residency to attend veterinary or optometry school in Georgia, Kentucky, Alabama, Tennessee, or Mississippi.
 It does not apply to SC residency for attending South Carolina institutions.

-How long must I live in South Carolina before I can establish residency for an RCP contract seat for optometry?
+How long must I live in South Carolina before I can establish residency for an RCP contract seat for veterinary medicine or optometry?

 A person must live in South Carolina for 24 consecutive months (2 years) to establish residency.